-Doctors might prescribe antibiotics or antifungal medications to treat ear infections and fluids.
+Doctors may prescribe antibiotics or antifungal medications to treat ear infections and reduce fluid buildup.

 Powerful steroids may also be used either orally or by injection to reduce inflammation and swelling in the ear.

-Hearing aids are devices that you wear on your ear to amplify sound so that you can hear sounds more clearly.
+Hearing aids are devices that are placed on the ear to amplify sound, allowing individuals to hear more clearly.

-They don’t heal ear damage, but as long as you’re wearing it, hearing aids do allow you to hear better.
+They don’t heal ear damage, but as long as the individual wears their hearing aid, they should be able to hear much better.

-The sound you experience with a cochlear implant is different from natural sound.
-However, younger children tend to adapt to it, which is another reason early intervention is ideal.
+The sound experienced with a cochlear implant is different from natural sound.
+However, younger children tend to quickly adapt to it, which is another reason early intervention is ideal.

 Cerebral palsy and hearing loss don’t share a direct relation, but they do occur together often enough that they are associative conditions for one another.

 If you think your child may be showing signs of a hearing impairment, don’t hesitate to get a professional diagnosis.
 Early intervention can help prevent hearing complications from progressing and significantly improve your child’s communication skills.

-Hopefully, this article helped you get a better understanding of what to expect, signs to look out for, and treatment options for hearing loss in cerebral palsy patients.
+Hopefully, this article helped you get a better understanding of what to expect, signs to look out for, and treatment options for hearing loss in children with cerebral palsy.